Humanistic Psychotherapist MBACP (Accred)

 I believe that therapy can help us at many times in our lives.
 We may start when we are struggling with life and feel stuck in patterns of behaviour that no longer work for us.
 You may want to bring unresolved issues, current difficulties or hopes for the future.
 I work with you to explore what you bring and all that you want from life.
 My relationship with you is particularly important to the work we do and influences the success of the therapy.

 Humanistic therapy is based in humanistic psychology that is primarily client-focused.
 It works on the belief that the relationship between client and therapist is of paramount importance to the work.
 My practice is informed by the work of Gestalt, Transactional Analysis and Formative Psychology.
-I am influenced by the work of Stanley Keleman, Fritz Perls, Terry Real, Dr Gabor Maté Virginia Satir and Esther Perel.
+I am influenced by the work of Stanley Keleman, Fritz Perls, Terry Real, Dr Gabor Maté, Esther Perel and Deb Dana.

 I am particularly influenced by Gestalt therapy, the goal of which is awareness not change.
 With awareness, that may at times be uncomfortable and challenging, we can begin to own and take responsibility for the lives that we lead.
 We then have choices in the way we live and can affect changes, if we so wish, that can in turn transform the relationship we have with ourselves, with others and with the world around us.